'I’ll Be Gone In The Dark' Isn't The Golden State Killer Story You're Looking For — It’s Better

 “It’s not easy to talk about it, but really the shame, the silence, is his — not theirs.
 When you push things down or sugarcoat them or pretend they didn’t happen, they’re inside you and they become cancers,” says Garbus.
 “For me, the biggest triumph was one of the last scenes in episode 6 when all the women come together and they’re talking openly about their experiences with the cameras there.
 It sort of says, Screw shame.
 We are living.
 We are rejecting the silence and the secrecy.”

-I’ll Be Gone In The Dark premieres Sunday, June 28 at 10 p.m. on HBO.
-Episodes are also available to stream on Youtube, HBO, and HBO Max after they air.
+I’ll Be Gone In The Dark premieres Sunday, June 28 at 10 p.m. on Sky Atalntic.

 Advertisement